yogsototh/yblog/Scratch/en/blog/Safer-Haskell-Install.md

 So fixing the list of package to a stable list of them seems to me the best pragmatic way to handle the problem today.

-From my point of view, [stackage][stackage] is the best step in the right direction.
+From my point of view, [Haskell LTS][lts] is the best step in the right direction.
 The actual cabal hell problem is more a human problem than a tool problem.
 This is a bias in most programmer to prefer resolve social issues using tools.
 There is nothing wrong with hackage and cabal.